 Rats were injected with NIRF-containing nanoemulsion into the lateral tail vein, and pre- and post-injection images were taken with the small-animal imager (Table of Materials) as described in the protocol.
 Post-injection images are qualitatively assessed for injection quality and placed into ‘good injection’ (n = 7) and ‘bad injection’ (n = 4) groups.
 Qualitative assessment was carried out by observing the post-injection area fluorescence intensity.
 In an optimal injection, the NIRF signal is confined to the site of injection.
 No signal will be seen if the injection is successful because the agent has been fully displaced into the bloodstream.
 A bad-quality injection displays a NIRF signal that is dispersed along the length of the tail.

 Images were analyzed with the accompanying NIRF imager software.
-ROIs were drawn at the site of pre-injection images (Figure 1C, E) and around the area of fluorescence in post-injection images (Figure 1D, F).
+Regions-of-interst were drawn at the site of pre-injection images (Figure 1C, E) and around the area of fluorescence in post-injection images (Figure 1D, F).
 Images where fluorescence was visible throughout the length of the tail were deemed unacceptable and removed from the analysis (Figure 2).
 Measurements of the area and fluorescence intensity were recorded.
 Values for area/fluorescence intensity were calculated and plotted (Figure 1G).
-A significant difference in fluorescence intensity between pre- and post-injection images was observed in the ‘bad injection’ group (Figure 1G) (p = 0.0024).
+A significant difference (unpaired t-test) in fluorescence intensity between pre- and post-injection images was observed in the ‘bad injection’ group (Figure 1G) (p = 0.0024).

 FIGURE AND TABLE LEGENDS: